zapier/zapier-platform-cli/README.md

 ### Deploying an App

-Of course, while developing a Zapier app locally is pretty easy - the end goal is usually to use it in Zapier UI with the thousands of other integrations!
-Since we have a working local app - deploying to Zapier is very straightforward.
+Of course, while developing a Zapier app locally is pretty easy, the end goal is usually to use it on zapier.com with the thousands of other integrations!
+So let's take our working local app and deploy it to Zapier.

 First, you'll need to register your app with Zapier.
-This enables all the admin tooling like deployment - but also tooling we'll learn about later promotion, collaboration, and environment variables.
+This enables all the admin tooling like deployment - but also tooling we'll learn about later including promotion, collaboration, and environment variables.

 ```bash
 zapier register "Example App"